-Students following this course are recommended to have completed at least one year of university education in law.
+Students following this course are recommended to have completed at least one year of university education (not necessarily in law).
 We expect the students to have a good proficiency in English both orally and in writing.

 In the context of globalization, countries around the world are introducing domestic tax rules to promote investment and to protect their revenue base.
 As a consequence, lawyers and companies are required to understand the differences among income and corporate tax systems around the world.
 This course aims to introduce the main domestic income (and corporate income) tax provisions in civil law and common law countries and to provide working knowledge of these rules from a perspective of developing and developed countries.

-This course starts with an introduction to comparative tax law addressing first the differences between common law and civil law tax systems.
+This course starts with an introduction to comparative tax law addressing first the differences between common law and civil law tax systems, followed by an introduction to the use of legal transplants in taxation including a case study of the EU Standard of Tax Good Governance.
 Subsequently, the influence of the constitutional principles (e.g. legality, equality) in taxation as well as taxpayers’ rights will be studied.
 Thereafter, the basic structure of tax systems (i.e. global vs. schedular) and the main concepts of income tax and corporate income tax will be addressed.
 Finally, specific issues regarding business income will be addressed including the differences in the taxation of business income and the methods for profit determination.
 This course will have a theoretical and a practical (comparative research) approach.
 During the course, the students will carry out comparative tax research on the issues discussed during the lectures.
 For this purpose, the students will choose 2 countries: one common law and one civil law country.
 The theory discussed during the lectures will be researched by the students in their two selected countries of study.

 Objectives of the course